Kitware/VolView/src/segmentation/README.md

 Export packs whole masks into separate files when they overlap.
 A part beyond 65535 labels is split at that capacity.
 The export plan records these reasons separately, so capacity splitting is not reported as overlap.

+Processing inputs declaring multiple files receive every mask in overlap-free parts.
+A single-file input starts with the selected segment, then greedily adds whole non-overlapping masks in registry order up to the label capacity.
+Conflicting masks are omitted entirely and named in a warning beside the input.
+No mask is clipped to fit.
+Export and processing capture pixels, geometry, and appearance before asynchronous serialization so all parts describe the same state.